Gertrude Lawrence: Early life

 In 1904, her stepfather took the family to Bognor on the Sussex coast for the August bank holiday.
 While there, they attended a concert where audience members were invited to entertain.
 At her mother's urging, young Gertrude sang a song and was rewarded with a gold sovereign for her effort.
 It was her first public performance.

 In 1908, to augment the family's meagre income, Alice accepted a job in the chorus of the Christmas pantomime at Brixton Theatre.
 A child who could sing and dance was needed to round out the troupe, and Alice volunteered her daughter.
 While working in the production Alice heard of Italia Conti, who taught dance, elocution and the rudiments of acting.
 Gertrude auditioned for Conti, who thought the child was talented enough to warrant free lessons.

-Lawrence joined Italia Conti's production of Where the Rainbow Ends; (Conti's training of the cast would lead her to form the Italia Conti Academy of Theatre Arts in 1911.)
+She joined Italia Conti's production of Where the Rainbow Ends; (Conti's training of the cast would lead her to form the Italia Conti Academy of Theatre Arts in 1911.)
 Conti's training led to Lawrence's appearance in Max Reinhardt's The Miracle staged in London and Fifinella, directed by Basil Dean, for the Liverpool Repertory Theatre.
 At some point during this period, the child decided to adopt her father's professional surname as her own.
 Dean then cast her in his next production, Gerhart Hauptmann's Hannele, where she first met Noël Coward.
 Their meeting was the start of a close and sometimes tempestuous friendship and arguably the most important professional relationship in both their lives.